Surrey Downs

 Income levels sit below national averages according to AreaSearch assessment

 AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Surrey Downs is below the national average.
 The median income is $53,363 and the average income stands at $59,609.
 This contrasts with Greater Adelaide's figures of a median income of $54,808 and an average income of $66,852.
 Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates would be approximately $58,059 (median) and $64,855 (average) as of September 2025.
-Census data reveals that household, family and personal incomes all rank modestly in Surrey Downs, between the 45th and 54th percentiles.
-Income analysis shows that 39.0% of the population (1,411 individuals) fall within the $1,500 - $2,999 income range, similar to the surrounding region where 31.8% occupy this bracket.
-After housing, 86.0% of income remains for other expenses and the area's SEIFA income ranking places it in the 4th decile.
+Census data reveals that household, family and personal incomes in Surrey Downs rank modestly, between the 45th and 54th percentiles.
+Income analysis shows that 39.0% of the population, which is 1,411 individuals, fall within the $1,500 - 2,999 income range, similar to the surrounding region where 31.8% occupy this bracket.
+After housing expenses, 86.0% of income remains for other expenses.
+The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income